-Which city is cheaper, Acadia National Park or Berkshires?
+Which place is cheaper, Acadia National Park or Berkshires?

 These are the overall average travel costs for the two destinations.

 Trying to figure out where to travel next?
 This travel comparison between Berkshires and Acadia National Park can help.
 It includes a travel cost comparison in addition to other factors.
 For many travelers, the cost of a destination is a primary consideration when choosing where to go.

 The Berkshires are a popular highland destination in the western part of Massachusetts and northwest Connecticut.
 The region has scenic landscape, hiking, lakes, recreational opportunities and other outdoor experiences.
 The Berkshires also has an impressive cultural scene with music, arts, museums, and live theaters.